maiska/qubes-doc.rtd/user/templates/templates.rst

 - RPM-installed templates are “system managed” and therefore cannot be backed up using Qubes’ built-in backup function.
 In order to ensure the preservation of your custom settings and the availability of a “known-good” backup template, you may wish to clone the default system template and use your clone as the default template for your app qubes.

-- Some templates are available in ready-to-use binary form, but some of them are available only as source code, which can be built using the :doc:`Qubes Builder </developer/building/qubes-builder>`.
+- Some templates are available in ready-to-use binary form, but some of them are available only as source code, which can be built using the `Qubes Builder <https://github.com/QubesOS/qubes-builderv2/>`__.
 In particular, some template “flavors” are available in source code form only.
 For the technical details of the template system, please see :doc:`Template Implementation </developer/system/template-implementation>`.
-Take a look at the :doc:`Qubes Builder </developer/building/qubes-builder>` documentation for instructions on how to compile them.
+Take a look at the :doc:`Qubes Builder </developer/building/qubes-builder-v2>` documentation for instructions on how to compile them.